houndci/hound/CONTRIBUTING.md

 ## Configure Hound on Your Local Development Environment

-1. After cloning the repository, run the setup script
+1. After cloning the repository, run the setup script: `./bin/setup`

-    `./bin/setup`

 1. Make sure that postgres, and redis, are both installed and running locally.